hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/640_xi_sharat_chakravarty.md

 other female members of the house and then took to fanning him.
-Hearing Swamiji speaking highly of every arrangement, she addressed him and said, "What have we got to entitle us to the privilege of worshipping Thâkur (the Master, Lord)? — A poor home and poor means!
+Hearing Swamiji speaking highly of every arrangement, she addressed him and said, "What have we got to entitle us to the privilege of worshipping Thākur (the Master, Lord)? — A poor home and poor means!
 Do bless us please by installing him here out of your own kindness!

 In reply to this, Swamiji jocosely said, "Your Thakur never had in his